 For marketing leaders, this means a continuously open window into ROI, output, and campaign performance at any moment.
-Executives can glean insight and offer feedback on campaigns that are continuously being updated and optimised for a true feedback loop of marketing development.
+Executives can glean insight and offer feedback on campaigns that are continuously being updated and optimized for a true feedback loop of marketing development.

 Unified Consumer Profiles

 Marketing platforms that incorporate AIM effortlessly collect and combine this swath of consumer information into a single database.
 The technology then uses that pool of data to create unified profiles of individuals, each one informed by data from interactions online and offline, mobile and email, social engagement, and more.
-Marketing teams can leverage these unified profiles to achieve greater levels of personalisation with their campaigns and, therefore, better results.
+Marketing teams can leverage these unified profiles to achieve greater levels of personalization with their campaigns and, therefore, better results.

 These consumer profiles also enable marketing leaders to refine high-level strategies and content by using insights they provide about audiences to help other departments be more effective.
-For example, data about customer behaviours and preferences might inform the development of new products or store layouts.
+For example, data about customer behaviors and preferences might inform the development of new products or store layouts.
 These profiles can help determine buyer personas, identify upsell opportunities, and uncover hidden revenue opportunities.

 Marketing leaders can use the data provided through today’s most advanced platforms to make informed decisions, better understand processes, and uncover previously hidden insights, including actual return on marketing-invested dollars.